Wise Debit Card For Travel: Hands-On Review

 ATM Withdrawals After Free Limit 1.75% (2% in USA) + Usage fee (after 2 free withdrawals)

-Comparison: How Does the Wise Card Holds Up Against Other Travel Cards?
+How Does the Wise Card Hold Up Against Other Travel Cards?

 Travel debit cards compared

-Wise is a leader in the travel account realm, but it still has some major competitors.
+Wise is the leader in the travel cards space, but it still has some major competitors in the travel debit card space.
 While all of these different companies vary, they all cater to digital nomads and frequent travelers.
 The table below will compare some key factors with Wise, Revolut, N26, and Chime.

 Wise Revolut N26 Chime